 •Every month a vacant house remains unsold, the seller still pays for all the upkeep and bills.

-Most of the time, you can reject an offer right up until the moment it is accepted.
+Withdrawing an offer: Most of the time, you can reject an offer right up until the moment it is accepted.
 Be sure to speak with a real estate attorney about this, as you don’t want to lose your earnest money deposit.
 Read: A Sellers Guide to Negotiations and Counteroffers.

-Unless the seller accepts the offer as-is, the buyer is free to walk away.
+Counteroffers: Unless the seller accepts the offer as-is, the buyer is free to walk away.
 If they have conditions, or want to come back at a different price, they can counteroffer.
 For further reading, see: How to Handle a Sellers Counteroffer.